jareddantis/server-files/README.md

-# mba-server-files
+# server-files
-⚙️ Configuration files for my MacBook Air home server
+⚙️ Configuration files for my home and remote servers